Ventilating vs Sealing a Crawl Space

 Here’s a quick snapshot of why you should pay attention to the conditions down there: 40% of the air inside your home comes directly from your crawl space.
 So if your crawl space is musty, dirty, and contaminated with mold — so is your home.

 One of the major debates in the world of crawl spaces these days is how to make use of the vents.
-The traditional line of thinking goes the vents should be open in the summer and closed in the winter.
+The traditional line of thinking is – the vents should be open in the summer and closed in the winter.
 But there’s a newer approach that says the vents should be sealed shut at all times.

 But which approach is right for your home?
+Ventilating Your Crawl Space OR Sealing Your Crawl Space

 You will see your crawl space vents along the outside of your home.
 The size of your home will dictate how many of these vents exist.
 They look like thin windows along the ground that you most likely won’t be able to see through.
 Perhaps they are surrounded by wells to avoid water flowing directly into them.